lat-02-mobile/lat02-routes-ios/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/) and in the Credentials option, under APIs & Services section

 2. In that page you'll see a list of generated keys, search for **Places API Key** and **Google Maps iOS SDK**, on the right side of those items, there's a _SHOW_KEY_ button.
 Click on it and copy the key value to the AppDelegate.swift file and replace the hole string with key values where corresponds.
+3.-This key where pasted to the Env.switf file

 ```swift
         GMSServices.provideAPIKey("${GOOGLE_MAPS_API_KEY}")